maelyg/ONTViSc-hands-on-training/README.md

                             --blastn_db /path/to/ncbi_blast_db/nt
 ```

-After checking the results of the direct read approach, if some viruses are present in high abundance in a specific samples (e.g. MT010), then it is possible to try other methods (e.g. de novo assembly or clustering).
+After checking the results of the direct read approach, check if some viruses are present in high abundance.
+You will see that MsiMV in sample MT010 is present in high abundance.
+For these cases, it is possible to try de novo assembly or clustering to see if we can recover its full genome.
-To perfomr a denovo assembly approach with the tool Canu, try the following command:
+To perfomr a denovo assembly approach on MT010 with the tool Canu, try the following command:
 ```
 #!/bin/bash -l
 #PBS -N ontvisc